 The label must contain: The name and address of the responsible person (company), the country of origin, the weight or volume, precautions & instructions for use, a list of ingredients (in both INCI and common where possible) and a use by date (in beard products, this is indicated by the "once opened" symbol with months to use once the product has been opened ).

-So is it important for a beard product to have a CPSR and be submitted to the CPNP?
+So is it important for a beard product to have a CPSR and be notified to the correct portal?

 Yes, not only is it required by law, it is also completely irresponsible for a brand to market a product without these in place.
 If you come across a company selling a product without a CPSR then you put yourself at risk if you use the product.
 This also applies to companies who provide "samples" or "testers" of new products (sometimes with handwritten labels) before they have a CPSR, it is entirely illegal and bad practise.

-All Balm House products have CPSRs in place as well as being submitted to the CPNP.
+All Balm House products have CPSRs in place as well as being submitted to the UK Cosmetic Notification Portal.
 Your safety and the quality of our products is extremely important, so we ensure we follow the law to provide you with the best products on the market.